 Almost periwinkle, Colonel's Lady from Pratt & Lambert has a slightly cool lavender undertone to spark up the mid-tone blue.
 This dreamy shade is just a bit darker than sky blue, and although it's bright, it retains an elegant restraint that works very well in a contemporary bedroom.

 Depending on the light, Mysterious from Benjamin Moore appears as the deepest navy, slate gray or even a soft black.
 A blue this dark isn't for the faint of heart, but it's not brash or outspoken.
 Elegant, sophisticated and contemporary, this is a navy blue equally at home in a sleek modern bedroom, a contemporary country setting, or a traditional and feminine space.

 04 of 10

-Bright, cheerful, playful -- here's the perfect blue for a child's bedroom or an airy master bedroom where a touch of happy color is welcome.
-Song Bird from Behr is a pure blue that is dark enough to be dramatic, but light enough to be innocently sweet.
-It's a especially great shade for country, coastal, shabby chic or other casual decorating styles.Continue to 5 of 10 below.
+Bright, cheerful, playful, Song Bird from Behr is the perfect blue for a child's bedroom or an airy master bedroom where a touch of happy color is welcome.
+A pure blue that is dark enough to be dramatic, it's also light enough to be innocently sweet.
+It's an especially great shade for country, coastal, shabby chic or other casual decorating styles.Continue to 5 of 10 below.

 05 of 10